intersel/Blapy/README.md

   * **force-update**: if the container-name is found from the external content, the UPI block of the current page is to be replaced by the new one
   * **append**: if the container-name is found from the external content, the external content should be added to the end of the current UPI block content.
   * **prepend**: if the container-name is found from the external content, the external content should be added before the current UPI block content.
-  * **replace**: if the container-name is found from the external content, the external content should replace the current UPI block content.
+  * **replace**: if the container-name is found from the external content, the inner content of the external content should replace the current UPI block content.
   * **remove**:  if the container-name is found from the external content, then the UPI block is to be removed.
   * **custom**:  if the container-name is found from the external content, then we call the custom change 'doCustomChange' if defined and send the UPIApplication_doCustomChange event.
   * **[an animation plugin function name]**: if the container-name is found from the external content, function to call and apply to do the content change.
 The available plugin functions may be found in the UPIApplication_AnimationPlugins.js file.